Sustainable Procurement of Soybeans

 Material Issue

 Soybeans are cultivated in a wide range of regions, from cool temperate zones to the tropics, and are one of the most widely used raw materials for food products in the world.
-Soy meat, soymilk and other products made from soybeans have recently been attracting attention as a food that can address our global food issues with the continuing growth of the world population.
-They are also increasingly important as a food associated with the growing interest in health globally.
+Soy meat, soymilk and other soy products have recently attracted attention as plant-based alternatives to address global food issues as the world’s population continues to grow.
+They are also increasingly associated with the rising global interest in health.

-With the conviction that soybeans will someday alleviate the global food crisis, the Fuji Oil Group has been at the forefront of companies pursuing the potential of soybeans as a food ingredient since 1957, growing our soy-based ingredients business with soy meat as a typical ingredient.
-In this business, we procure whole soybeans and soybean-derived raw materials, such as defatted soybeans and soy protein made from defatted soybeans.
-We also procure and use soybean oil at several percent of the total weight of ingredients in our vegetable oils and fats business.
+With the conviction that soybeans could be one of the answers to future global food shortages, our Group has been at the forefront of companies pursuing the potential of soybeans as a food ingredient since 1957, growing our soy-based ingredients business with soy meat as a typical ingredient.
+In this business, we procure raw materials including whole soybeans and soybean-derived ingredients, such as defatted soybeans and soy protein made from defatted soybeans.
+We also procure soybean oil at several percent of the total weight of ingredients in our vegetable oils and fats business.

 Soy-based ingredients procured by Fuji Oil Group and related products